sopel-irc/sopel.chat/_upgrading/sopel-7.md

 ## CLI restructuring

-Version 7 deprecates most of the command-line arguments that Sopel has used for most of its life, in favor of a much more extensible command structure.
+Version 7 deprecates many of the command-line arguments that Sopel has used for most of its life, in favor of a much more extensible command structure.

 Instead of having arguments like `--quit` or `--configure-modules`, Sopel's CLI